bbdavidbb/YogAi/README.md

 # Real Time Classification of Yoga Poses using SimpleHRNet

-## About
-This page (code, report and presentation) is the group D submission for Final project for CS256: Selected Topic in Artificial Intelligence, Section 2.
-Led by Instructor: Mashhour Solh, Ph.D.

-The group members are Aniket Chandak, Ashraf Saber, David Bui, Deanne Kshipra Charan, Hardik Kumar, and Siddartha Thentu

-The code maybe used for educational and commercial use under no warranties.
-For questions on this project and code please reach out to: david.bui01@sjsu.edu

-## Credits
-This project was conducted with free credits provided by AWS educate team.

-## Description
 Using a simplified implementation of HRNet [Deep High-Resolution Representation Learning for Human Pose Estimation ](https://arxiv.org/abs/1902.09212) we created a app that takes real time recording from a webcam, performs pose estimation of each frame of the recording, and displays the clostest approximated yoga pose that the person is performing.